tcampbe/NG421_wk2_day1_OnlineStore/README.md

 * The ProductDetail component class should have a property `product` which is an object of type `Product`, and use it to populate price, name, description reviews and stars.
 * Make this property an `@Input()` so that a parent component can send in information.
 * Remove all hard coded information.
 * Make the star images represent the number rating from data.
+(You might have to research how to do this).
 * Bonus.
-Notice the grey stars.
+Notice the grey stars. `<span class="glyphicon glyphicon-star-empty"></span>`

 ### Header